 TrackBack URL for this entry:

 Listed below are links to weblogs that reference Malaysian version of contemplative computing talk:

 I write about people, technology, and the worlds they make.

 My book on contemplative computing, The Distraction Addiction, was published by Little, Brown and Company in 2013.
-(A Dutch edition, Verslaafd aan afleiding, is also available; Russian, Spanish, Chinese and Korean translations are in the works.)
+(It's been translated into Dutch (as Verslaafd aan afleiding) and Russian (as Ukroschenie tsifrovoy obezyany); Spanish, Chinese and Korean translations are in the works.)